QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models: Regularization inducing spatial-temporal stability and sparsity

-The second category contains for example the sparse (with unknown pattern) or SSS structure.
-The SSS structure is different from the Toeplitz, and has advantages especially when it comes to model spatially-varying systems.
-As mentioned in Section I, the efficient use of SSS matrices has been thoroughly studied in \cite{Rice:2010} while the extension to Multi-Level structures is an on-going research question.
+The second category contains for example the sparse (with unknown pattern of non-zero entries) or SSS structure.
+The SSS structure is more general than the Toeplitz, especially when it comes to model spatially-varying systems.
+The efficient use of SSS matrices has been thoroughly studied in \cite{riceTAC} while the extension to Multi-Level structures is an on-going research question.
 Modeling each factor matrix of the model as SSS enables significant improvements in the computational cost for future simple linear algebra operations.
-For example, the cost for standard matrix computations ($\times, .^{-1}$) scales linearly with respect to the matrix size.
-Inverting a matrix $\bold{M} \in \mathbb{R}^{N^2 \times N^2}$ written as $\bold{M} = \bold{M}_1 \otimes \bold{M}_2$ in which both $\bold{M}_1$, $\bold{M}_2$ have a SSS structure requires $\mathcal{O}(N)$ operations instead of $\mathcal{O}(N^6)$.
+For example, the cost for standard matrix computations scales linearly with respect to the matrix size.
+For example, inverting a matrix $\bold{M}$ belonging to $\mathbb{R}^{N^2 \times N^2}$ written as $\bold{M} = \bold{M}_1 \otimes \bold{M}_2$ in which both $\bold{M}_1$, $\bold{M}_2$ have a SSS structure requires $\mathcal{O}(N)$ operations instead of $\mathcal{O}(N^6)$.
 Because such a parametrization for the matrices $\bold{M}(\bold{a}_i^{(j)}),\bold{M}(\bold{b}_i^{(j)})$ is not affine in the parameters $\bold{a}_i^{(j)},\bold{b}_i^{(j)}$, the identification of the SSS matrices is performed offline, i.e after having obtained an estimate for the non-parametrized $\bold{M}(\bold{a}_i^{(j)}),\bold{M}(\bold{b}_i^{(j)})$.